 Jeremy Frey is a Passamaquoddy basketweaver in Maine.
 He comes from a long line of native weavers.
-He specializes in ash fancy baskets, a traditional form of Wabanaki weaving.
+He specializes in Ash fancy baskets, a traditional form of Wabanaki weaving.
 His work has been featured in the Changing Hands exhibit at the Museum of Art and Design in New York City.
 He has pieces in the Smithsonian as well as many other prominent museums around the country.

-Jeremy won Best of Show at Sante Fe Indian Market and at the Heard Indian Market in Fair in 2011 and 2015.
+Jeremy won Best of Show at Sante Fe Indian Market and at the Heard Indian Market and Fair in 2011 and 2015.
 This is only the second time that someone has won both shows in the same year and the first time a basket has achieved this honor at the Sante Fe Indian Market in its over 90 year history.